 It’s a fruit!
 It’s a vegetable!
 It’s a gourd!
 No, it’s butternut squash!
 The ingredient combination of this dish might surprise you, but rest assured this dish is a total WINNER!
 This plant based powerhouse fits a Vegan, Anti-Candida, Paleo and Gluten-Diet.
-Choked full of nutrients, this will be your new favorite “go-to” dish!
+Chocked full of nutrients, this Roasted Butternut Squash Salad will be your new favorite “go-to” dish!

 Underneath its tough, creamy pale exterior, butternut squash opens up to firm, vibrant orangey flesh with a small hollow space filled with seeds and stringy looking stuff.
 (That’s very scientific-sounding, I know).
 Think pumpkin-meets-cantaloupe.
 What’s interesting, is that butternut squash, along with pumpkins and cantaloupes, are members of the same family: Cucurbitaceae.
 Don’t worry.
 I tried to pronounce it too and then just gave up.
 Other members in this very edible family include watermelon, acorn squash, and zucchini.
 And if we’re gonna get real technical, butternut squash is also a fruit, due to its seeds.

 Ripening during the fall and early winter, this orange marvel can be used in a variety of ways.
 Bake it, purée it, make it into soup, let your creativity soar.
 Providing us with a ton of vitamin A, vitamin C, antioxidants, and more cancer-preventing nutrients, you can’t go wrong with this squash.
 It’s also very high in fiber and low in calories, making this a signature component to any dieter looking to cut back on high-calorie, high-fat foods.